 Just find a good place to cross, time it well, then proceed with confidence and caution.

-6. Pay Only in VND
+4. Pay Only in VND

 Hotels and restaurants may accept USD as payment but don’t do it.
 You’ll be losing money every time so only pay in VND.
 As described, banks and licensed money changers are the best places to exchange currency in Saigon.

-7. Don’t Be Confused by the Currency
+5. Don’t Be Confused by the Currency

 I overheard tourists talking on the bus and one woman made the mistake of paying for a VND 50,000 can of Coca-Cola with a similarly red VND 200,000 bill.
-In her words, it was the most expensive can of Coke she’s ever paid for in her life.
-Be careful when handing over bills because chances are, the vendor won’t correct you if you make a mistake.
+By the time she realized her mistake, it was too late.

 8. Bring the Right Power Adapter